AR / Tech

 22 January 2021

-Argyle is a product that converts the building information model into a hologram that is positioned on site.
-Using Argyle's software with the Magic Leap 2 and iOS, the Vanderlande JFK team is the first in the company to revolutionize traditional construction methods with AR.
-The result ensured faster and more accurate jobsite operations, setting a new standard in the industry.
+Argyle converts the BIM into a hologram positioned directly on site.
+Using Argyle's software with the Magic Leap 2 and iOS, this partnership has revolutionized traditional construction methods with augmented reality.
+The result, faster and more accurate jobsite operations, setting a new standard in the industry.

 The New Terminal One at JFK International Airport

-The use of Argyle leverages existing models and places them on the jobsite in augmented reality for a realtime comparison of the design and the current state of the build.
-Use of Argyle on site led to several immediate benefits that the JFK T1 found made an impact:
+The use of Argyle leverages existing models and places them on the jobsite in augmented reality for a real-time comparison of the design and the current state of the build.
+Use of Argyle on site led to several immediate benefits that the JFK T1 team found impactful:

 • Installation Verifications: AR overlay of the BIM with Argyle helped to mitigate onsite rework.
-The overlay helped site management ensure that systems, such as header steel and seismic bracing, were installed without future clashes.This helped installations throughout including the downstream effects on third-party installations.
+The overlay allowed site management to ensure that systems, such as header steel and seismic bracing, were installed without future clashes.This improved installations across disciplines, including downstream effects on third-party work.

-• On-site Clash Detection: The building information model perfectly overlaid on site helped the team to understand equipment’s interactions with real-life conditions.
-This led to reduced engineering issues before installation and resolved on-site clashes in realtime without creating additional problems, allowing for informed on-site decisions.
+• On-site Clash Detection: The building information model, perfectly overlaid on site, helped the team understand how equipment interacted with real-world conditions.
+This reduced engineering issues before installation and resolved on-site clashes in real time without creating additional problems, allowing for faster, more informed decisions.

-• Leading Technological Solutions: Utilizing augmented reality not only facilitates easier communication with the customer regarding approvals but also demonstrates Vanderlande’s commitment to high-value solutions and superior product quality.
+• Leading Technological Solutions: Utilizing augmented reality not only facilitates easier communication with the customer regarding approvals but also demonstrates a commitment to high-value solutions and superior product quality.

-It hasn’t always been easy to use Augmented Reality in the field, but hardware and software advancements have made AR in construction easier to use and faster by the year.
-Building teams investing in the building information model and in digital coordination benefit most from Augmented Reality in in construction.
+It hasn’t always been easy to use augmented reality in the field, but hardware and software advancements have made AR in construction easier and faster year after year.
+Building teams investing in BIM and digital coordination benefit most from augmented reality in construction.

 When considering AR, consider the following:

-1- Ease of Upload - Argyle exporters let the team at Vanderlande export models from Navisworks and Revit.
+1. Ease of Upload: Argyle allowed the airline logistics team to export models from Navisworks and Revit.
 This helped keep up with design changes and continually monitor their impacts.

-3 - Ease of Implementation - How quickly is ROI reaped?
-After the upload, the site user should see immediate value.
+3. Ease of Implementation: How quickly is ROI achieved?
+After upload, site users see immediate value.

-By allowing teams to see their Building Information Model (BIM) content, align it with desired spaces, and visualize job sites without obstructions, AR with Argyle was often more efficient than communicating with traditional methods of photos and plans.
-Minimizing rework on site and maxmimizing the participation of off-site stakeholders with AR visualizations helps reduce site risks and ensure a safer, more efficient construction process.
+By allowing teams to see their BIM content, align it with desired spaces, and visualize job sites without obstructions, AR with Argyle is often more efficient than communicating through traditional photos and plans.
+Minimizing rework on site and maximizing participation from off-site stakeholders through AR visualizations helps reduce risks and ensure a safer, more efficient construction process.

 Argyle BIM to Augmented Reality site overlay